theodoremoreland/Notes/AWS/Cloud_Practitioner/Cost.md

     Cost Explorer

-        Used to analyze cost AFTER they have been incurred.
+        Analyze cost AFTER they have been incurred.

-        "Analyze your data at a high level (for example, total costs and usage across all accounts) or dive deeper into your cost and usage data to identify trends, pinpoint cost drivers, and detect anomalies." - AWS
+        Analyze your cost and usage data.

-        Monthly Costs by AWS Service
+        Monthly Costs by AWS Service.

-        Hourly and Resource Level Granularity
+        Hourly and Resource Level Granularity.

         Savings Plans

     Budgets

-        Used to budget or predict service cost BEFORE they are incurred.
+        Budget or predict service cost BEFORE they are incurred.

-        Can be used to notify select users when cost reach / are predicted to reach a budgeted amount.
+        Can notify users when cost reach/are predicted to reach a budget.

-        You can specify the percentage of usage or cost for a given budget to which you recieve alerts.
+        Can specify the percentage of usage or cost for a given budget to recieve alerts.

         Each budget can have up to 5 associated alerts.

-Each alert can have up to 10 email subscribers and can optionally be published to an SNS topic
+        Each alert can have up to 10 subscribers & be publish to SNS.

 ### CloudWatch